mingzhang-yin/mingzhang-yin.github.io/index.md

-<p>  Previously, I was a postdoctoral scholar at the Data Science Institute, Columbia University, mentored by <a href="http://www.cs.columbia.edu/~blei/">Prof. David M. Blei</a> and <a href="https://en.wikipedia.org/wiki/Simon_Tavaré">Prof. Simon Tavaré</a>.
+<p>  Previously, I was a postdoctoral scholar at the Data Science Institute, Columbia University, working with <a href="http://www.cs.columbia.edu/~blei/">Prof. David M. Blei</a> and <a href="https://en.wikipedia.org/wiki/Simon_Tavaré">Prof. Simon Tavaré</a>.
 I received my Ph.D. in Statistics from the University of Texas at Austin, supervised by <a href="https://mingyuanzhou.github.io">Prof. Mingyuan Zhou</a>.
 Before coming to UT, I spent four years as an undergraduate at the math department of  Fudan University, Shanghai. </p>

-<p> My research focuses on the intersection of Bayesian statistics, machine learning, causal inference, and marketing research.
+<p> My research focuses on the intersection of Bayesian statistics, machine learning, causal inference, and quantitative marketing.
 The topics I am interested in include </p>